2.4 - Operational boundary

 Requirements relating to the mapping of emission sources

-The organisation must produce a flow map.
+The organisation shall produce a flow map.

 Example of iterative development of a flow map: